-After you’ve started your business, found your first customers, and are GETTING PAID, pat yourself on the back…you did it!!
+After you’ve tried a few marketing initiatives (see above) and found your first customers, pat yourself on the back…you did it!!

 What’s next?
 Evaluate what’s working well, particularly in terms of how you acquire customers, manage your time, and make money.
 When you’re ready to reinvest and grow your business, here are a few ideas:

 Try targeted ads on Facebook or Google AdWords

 You’ll need to do research first and set a strict budget of what you’re willing to try.
 But, this can be an excellent strategy for getting your products or services in front of the right people!